jiisoft/jiiframework.ru/docs/guide-en/structure-modules.md

 ## Creating Modules <span id="creating-modules"></span>

-A module is organized as a directory which is called the [[Jii.base.Module.basePath|базовым путем]] of the module.
+A module is organized as a directory which is called the [[Jii.base.Module.basePath|base path]] of the module.
 Within the directory, there are sub-directories, such as `controllers`, `models`, `views`, which hold controllers, models, views, and other code, just like in an application.
 The following example shows the content within a module: